Mission Families Schools Therapists Community Platform

 patient communication

-TinkySpeak is designed to be picked up by a nurse, handed to a patient, and used immediately.
+TinkySpeak is designed to be opened in a browser, handed to a patient on any device, and used immediately.
 No IT setup.
 No training videos.
 No accounts to create.
+No purchase.

 ⏱️

-Power on.
-Hand to patient.
+Open a board in the browser.
+Hand the device to the patient.
 They start tapping.
-Pre-loaded with stroke-specific boards including pain assessment, basic needs, medical questions, and emergency alerts.
+Ready-made stroke boards cover pain assessment, basic needs, medical questions, and emergency tiles.

 🏥